Ancient Age/Stone Age

 - Middle stone age/ Mesolithic age.

-- Paleolithic age:- Men used rough and rude weapons made of quartzite type of chipped rocks.
+- Palaeolithic age:- Men used rough and rude weapons made of quartzite type of chipped rocks.
 These were called Hand Axes.
 Men were nomadic in nature they did not know how to make fire or grow food.
 This age ended in India approximately 8000 B.C.
-It is divided into three phases i) Early or lower palaeolithic age, ii) Middle palaelithic age, iii) Upper palaeolithic age.
+It is divided into three phases i) Early or lower palaeolithic age, ii) Middle palaeolithic age, iii) Upper palaeolithic age.

-- New stone age:- The weapons of this age were more polished, sharp and serviceable.
-The people of this age cultivated land, kept domestic animals and used pottery.
+- New stone age:– The weapons of this age were more polished, sharp and serviceable.
+The people of this age cultivated land kept domestic animals and used pottery.
 Potter’s wheel was discovered at this time The Neolithic men lived permanently in a place.
 They used to bury their dead.
-Mehargarh is Pakistan now is the oldest Neolithic site in Indian subcontinent.
+Mehrangarh is Pakistan now is the oldest Neolithic site in the Indian subcontinent.

 The Age of Metals:– The new stone age followed by the age of metals.
 For a long time utensils of stone were in use side by side with those of copper and bronze.
 This is the reason why this age is called Chalcolithic Age.
 In india Indus valley Civilisation belongs to this age.